Fly (Hilary Duff song)

-"Fly" is a song by American actress and singer Hilary Duff for her 2004 self-titled third studio album.
-The song was written by Kara DioGuardi and John Shanks, who also produced the song.
-The song was first released in the United States on August 10, 2004, by Hollywood Records as the lead single from Hilary Duff.
-It was released again by Angel Records on March 13, 2006, in the United Kingdom as the fourth and final single from Duff's first compilation album, Most Wanted (2005).
+"Fly" is a song recorded by the American singer Hilary Duff for her self-titled third studio album (2004).
+Kara DioGuardi co-wrote the track with its producer John Shanks.
+"Fly" was released on August 10, 2004, via Hollywood Records as the album's lead single.
+It was re-released on March 13, 2006, via Angel Records, in the United Kingdom as the third and final single from Duff's first compilation album, Most Wanted (2005).

+The single received a positive reception from critics.
+Commercially, it reached the top 30 in Australia, Ireland, Italy, New Zealand, Scotland, and the United Kingdom.
+An accompanying music video contains rehearsal footage and a live performance of the track.

 Composition

 The song's protagonist encourages listeners to "let go of your yesterday" and "reach for something when there's nothing left".
 Duff has described it as "an uplifting song in the face of all the negativity going around these days.
 It's about how people are scared to open up and show who they are inside because they're afraid of what others are going to say".